jmix-framework/jmix-dependencies-tool/README.md

 * resolve all dependencies for Jmix framework
 * resolve dependencies for any custom library
-* export resolved dependencies in Maven repository format
+* export resolved dependencies in Maven repository format (for java) or tgz archives (for npm)
 * upload exported dependencies into custom Nexus repository

 ## Installation